-Pool House Community Primary School fully recognises the contribution it can make to protect children from harm and to support and promote the welfare of all children who are registered pupils at our school.
+St Joseph's Catholic Primary School fully recognises the contribution we can make to protect children from harm and to support and promote the welfare of all children who are registered pupils at our school.
 This policy applies to all stakeholders; pupils, staff, parents, governors, volunteers and visitors.